KSP-KOS/KOS/doc/source/structures/communication/connection.rst

     :return: (:struct:`Boolean`) true if the message was successfully sent.

     Send a message using this connection.
 Any serializable structure or a primitive (:struct:`String`, :struct:`Scalar` or :struct:`Boolean`) can be given as an argument.
     It is always worth checking the return value of this function.
-A returned false value would indicate that the message was not sent.
+A returned false value would indicate that the message was not sent for some reason.